General guidelines for study abroad

-Visit the office of International Programs and Exchanges to do initial research on sites and programs.
+Visit the office of Education Abroad to do initial research on sites and programs.
 This is also the place to inquire about financial aid, cost of the various study abroad programs, and other logistical matters.
 If possible, narrow down to a couple of choices and consult the study abroad advisor if you have questions about sites, living abroad, etc.

 Once you have decided on a program, meet with the appropriate advisor(s) in the language section to sketch out a plan of study for the study abroad site, how the courses you will be taking abroad may fit in the language program here at Western, and to discuss credit transfer.